youthTrendz/Ofrank-design.github.io/README.md

 *📍 Kumasi, Ghana · KSTU BSc Procurement & Supply Chain Management · Enrolled Oct 2026*

 **"The best time to build your portfolio was yesterday.
 The second best time is today."**

+LAST UPDATED: OCTOBER 2026

 </div>